 Marshall Leonard was named N.C.
-Wesleyan's head cross country coach in the spring of 2017.
+Wesleyan's head cross country coach in the spring of 2017, and named the head Track & Field coach in the fall of 2018.

 Leonard brings a wealth of cross country experience to both programs, having coached at Nash Central, Northern Nash, Southampton, and T.L.
 Hanna High Schools during his career.

 At the completion of his military duty, Leonard returned home to North Carolina where he re-entered the coaching ranks at Nash Central High School.
-During his stint at Nash Central, the Bulldogs produced multiple State Champions in various areas of track & field, ranging from high jump and hurdles to the 1- and 2-mile races.
+During his stint at Nash Central, the Bulldogs produced multiple State Champions in various areas of track & field, such as high jump, hurdles, 1 mile, 2 mile, and 4x400 races.
 He also guided one student-athlete to recognition as the WRAL Extra Effort Award winner for her performances both athletically and academically.
 While coaching at Nash Central, Leonard resumed his college studies at Nash Community College and completed his undergraduate degree at Barton College in Health and Physical Education.
 He made the move to Southampton High School in 2015, where he served as a cross country and track coach for two seasons prior to joining the Battling Bishops.

 An intense competitor, Leonard continued to hone his own personal skills well into his 30s by competing in the North Carolina State Games and the USA Track & Field Master’s Nationals in the 800 meter runs.
 He currently holds a USA Track & Field Level 1 and 2 certification with level 2 focus in endurance training.

-He continued, "My goal is to bring in quality student-athletes that will represent the school in a positive light, while working hard to be competitive at the highest level.
+"My goal," he continued, "is to bring in quality student-athletes that will represent the school in a positive light, while working hard to be competitive at the highest level.
 We are excited about the future of our cross country programs, and are looking forward to chasing our goals."